 It’s All About Presentation!

 In order for your items to sell well, they should be made to look as much like new as possible.
 Buyers also like to know that they are getting a good deal!
-Here are some tips on preparing your items so they fly out the door.
+Below are tips on preparing your items so you have the best sell through rate possible.

 - Presentation, presentation, presentation.
 Items presented well, sell well.